 It’s also easy to find free printable worksheets on Pinterest.
 It’s even easier to print them up and give them to our children in the homeschool setting.
 Today’s post is going to trigger some reactions in you, but I need to explain why worksheets need to be kept to a minimum.
 I also offer alternatives so that you can cultivate rich learning experiences for your child.

-Why worksheets may be a challenge for children with special needs
+Why worksheets may be a challenge for neurodiverse or disabled children

 - Children with fine motor limitations will find holding a pencil and filling out sheets difficult to do.

 - Worksheets are symbolic activities that are difficult for children who are concrete thinkers.